peterhinch/micropython-nano-gui/README.md

 ```python
 >>> import gui.demos.aclock
 ```
+The directory `setup_examples` has examples of files to match various displays and targets.
+If one of these matches your hardware, it may be copied to the root as `color_setup.py`.

 Note that the `gui.demos.aclock.py` demo comprises 38 lines of actual code.
 This stuff is easier than you might think.